How to create a Webflow Footer for a professional site in 2025?

 The footer, or footer, is the section at the very bottom of your website.
 While it may seem secondary, it serves several crucial functions, including:

-a) Provide essential information
+a) Provide essential information in the footer

 The footer is often where visitors expect to find information like: